It may be necessary to export your results in order to create custom reports or visualizations using third party tools.

 Exporting your results

-Move to the Sources page and select the three dots at the top of you the dataset you would like to export.
-Click on export analyzed source.
+Move to the Sources page and select the three dots at the top of the dataset you would like to export.
+Click on "export analyzed source".

 Here's an overview of the exported analytics.
-We’ve used Excel to show the CSV screenshots.
+We’ve used an Excel spreadsheet to show the CSV screenshots.

 comment_expression - Reproduces the section from the original record in which the result appears.